Jiteshiyu/Image-slider-app/README.md

 # Snapslide

-This is an Image Slider application built with React, where users can navigate through a collection of images.
-The app features responsive navigation controls that allow users to view images one by one, with smooth transitions between them.
+An Image Slider application built with React.

 ## Table of Contents